peeyushdev/springComplete/README.md

 1.Similar to BeanPostProcessor, BFPP is called after the Bean Factory is created.
 2.Before the initailization of BF this method is called.
 3.One of the Example is -> propertyplaceholderconfigurer
-    Helps in using placeholder instead of hardcoding the variables/
+    Helps in using placeholder instead of hardcoding the variables

+Annotations
+1.@Required-> used to specify when any property of the class is required to be set.
+    With the help of BeanPostProcessor we are able to achieve this as RequiredAnnotationBeanPostProcessor is responsible for checking Required annotation and if that property is not set then it will throw exception property x of class y is required.